When is $A + x A =\mathbb{R}$: Introduction

-\begin{theorem}[Steinhaus \cite{Steinhaus1920}] Suppose $A \subseteq \mathbb{R}^n$ is Lebesgue measurable and has positive measure.
-Then the difference set $A-A:=\{x-y:x,y \in A\}$ contains a ball with positive radius whose center is at the origin. \end{theorem} The following follows immediately. \begin{corollary} If $A$ is a Lebesgue measurable proper subgroup of $\mathbb{R}$ (view it as an additive group), then $A$ has Lebesgue measure zero.\footnote{In this paper, we always call a set $A \subseteq \mathbb{R}$ is \textit{null} if $A$ has Lebesgue measure zero.} \end{corollary} Subsequently, Volkmann and Erd{\H o}s initiated the study of the dimension of subgroups/rings of the reals in the 1960s.
-In {\cite{1}} they showed that for each $\alpha \in [0,1]$, there is a Borel additive subgroup of $\mathbb{R}$ with Hausdorff dimension $\alpha$.
-Edgar, Miller {\cite{MR1948103}}, and independently Bourgain {\cite{MR1982147}} showed that an \textit{analytic} (see the definition above Proposition \ref{25}) subring of $\mathbb{R}$ either has Hausdorff dimension 0 or is all of $\mathbb{R}$.
-Mauldin {\cite{MR3505676}} showed that assuming the continuum hypothesis (CH), for each $\alpha$, $0 \leqslant \alpha \leqslant 1$, there is a subfield of $\mathbb{R}$ with Hausdorff dimension $\alpha$.
-Following the strategy of “discretization” used by Bourgain in {\cite{MR1982147}}, de Saxcé \cite{MR3606726} considered the problem in the setting of connected simple real Lie group endowed with a Riemannian metric and showed that there is no Borel measurable dense subgroup of the Lie group $G$ above with Hausdorff dimension strictly between 0 and $\mathrm{dim_H} (G)$.
-For a more detailed discussion on the early history of the problem, see {\cite{MR1948103}} p.1122.
-The subject of subgroups of the reals are also natural objects appearing in geometric measure theory and fractal geometry.
-For example, in the book {\cite[Section 12.4]{MR3236784}} by Falconer, there is a detailed study of fractal groups and rings.
+Subsequently, Volkmann and Erd{\H o}s initiated the study of the dimension of subgroups/rings of the reals in the 1960s.
+In {\cite{1}} they showed that for each $\alpha \in [0,1]$, there is a Borel subgroup of $(\mathbb{R},+)$ with Hausdorff dimension $\alpha$.
+Edgar and Miller {\cite{MR1948103}}, and independently Bourgain {\cite{MR1982147}} showed that an \textit{analytic} (see the definition before Fact \ref{Jech}) subring of $\mathbb{R}$ either has Hausdorff dimension 0 or is all of $\mathbb{R}$.
+Mauldin {\cite{MR3505676}} showed that assuming $\mathrm{CH}$ (the continuum hypothesis), for each $\alpha$, $0 \leqslant \alpha \leqslant 1$, there is a subfield of $\mathbb{R}$ with Hausdorff dimension $\alpha$.
+Following the strategy of ``discretization'' used by Bourgain in {\cite{MR1982147}}, de Saxc\'e \cite{MR3606726} considered the problem in the setting of a connected simple real Lie group $G$ endowed with a Riemannian metric and showed that there is no Borel measurable dense subgroup of $G$ with Hausdorff dimension strictly between 0 and $\mathrm{dim_H} (G)$.
+For a more detailed discussion on the early history, see {\cite{MR1948103}} p.1122.
+The subgroups and subrings of the reals are also natural objects appearing in geometric measure theory, see \cite[Section 12.4]{MR3236784} for example.

 In this paper we consider the following related question.